Epidermal growth factor: EGF-family / EGF-like domain

 Where C is cysteine, G is glycine, R is arginine, and X represents any amino acid.

 This sequence contains six cysteine residues that form three intramolecular disulfide bonds.
 Disulfide bond formation generates three structural loops that are essential for high-affinity binding between members of the EGF-family and their cell-surface receptors.

 Interactions

-Epidermal growth factor has been shown to interact with epidermal growth factor receptor.
+Epidermal growth factor has been shown to interact with epidermal growth factor receptors.

 Medical uses

 Recombinant human epidermal growth factor, sold under the brand name Heberprot-P, is used to treat diabetic foot ulcers.
 It can be given by injection into the wound site, or may be used topically.
 Tentative evidence shows improved wound healing.
 Safety has been poorly studied.

 EGF is used to modify synthetic scaffolds for manufacturing of bioengineered grafts by emulsion electrospinning or surface modification methods.

 Bone regeneration

-EGF plays an enhancer role on osteogenic differentiation of dental pulp stem cells (DPSCs) because it is capable of increasing extracellular matrix mineralization.
+EGF plays an enhancer role on the osteogenic differentiation of dental pulp stem cells (DPSCs) because it is capable of increasing extracellular matrix mineralization.
 A low concentration of EGF (10 ng/ml) is sufficient to induce morphological and phenotypic changes.
 These data suggests that DPSCs in combination with EGF could be an effective stem cell-based therapy to bone tissue engineering applications in periodontics and oral implantology.